 The research focus of the team lies in the heart of the strategic goals of the University of Lapland and the team members constitute of experts of their own fields.

-The team is led by senior researcher Tanja Joona.
+The research team is led by University Researcher Tanja Joona.

 Current research projects